deckerweb/oxygen-quicknav/README.md

 --> just use their elegant script import features
 --> in _Scripts Organizer_ use the "Code Snippets Import"

-For all other snippet manager plugins just use our plugin's main .php file [`shortcode-item-updated.php`](https://github.com/deckerweb/oxygen-quicknav/blob/master/oxygen-quicknav.php) and use its content as snippet (bevor saving your snippet: please check for your plugin if the opening php tag needs to be removed or not!).
+For all other snippet manager plugins just use our plugin's main .php file [`oxygen-quicknav.php`](https://github.com/deckerweb/oxygen-quicknav/blob/master/oxygen-quicknav.php) and use its content as snippet (bevor saving your snippet: please check for your plugin if the opening php tag needs to be removed or not!).

 --> Please decide for one of both alternatives!

+#### Minimum Requirements
+* WordPress version 6.7 or higher
+* PHP version 7.4 or higher (better 8.3+)
+* MySQL version 8.0 or higher / OR MariaDB 10.1 or higher
+* Administrator user with capability `manage_options` and `activate_plugins`

 ---